openwsn-berkeley/amp-o-meter/README.md

 ## AMP-O-METER

 A script to measure the power consumed by any circuit with the use of a LTC4150 Coulomb Meter attached to a Raspberry Pi.
-It works by counting the number of times the interrupt pin went down on the LTC4150 module and multiplying it by the equivalent charge (in the default case 614.439 mC).
+It works by counting the number of times the interrupt pin goes down on the LTC4150 module and multiplying it by the equivalent charge (in the default case 614.439 mC).
 Due to the coulomb counter design it measures the power consumption of the load and of itself (which ranges from 100 to 350 uA).

 The steps needed to reproduce the counter are below.